tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 # Cross-protocol binding mechanism {#binding-mech}

+Note: This section describes a protocol-agnostic mechanism which is used in the context of TLS within the body of the draft.
+The mechanism might, in the future, be spun out into its own document.

 One of the issues that must be addressed when using remote attestation as an authentication mechanism is the binding to the outer protocol (i.e., the protocol requiring authentication).
 For every instance of the combined